 - Napoleon chest pocket

-While I haven’t had direct experience with this brand, I think the reviews on the Thame jacket speak for themselves.
+While I haven’t had direct experience with this brand, I think the reviews on the Gombu jacket speak for themselves.
 Users love this jacket and it’s one of the most affordable on our list so there’s little reason not to give it a shot!

 I’ll admit, Sherpa earned some brownie points with me by putting pit zips on this jacket.
 They’re one of my favorite features and even today, I think too many jackets fail to incorporate this feature.